• Senior couple taking selfie

 What is a Cataract?

-A cataract is the clouding or “browning” of the natural lens inside your eye as you age.
+A cataract is the clouding of the natural lens inside your eye as you age.
 While some people may only develop small cataracts throughout their lifetime, others experience more significant changes much earlier.
-For most patients, cataracts begin to noticeably affect vision later in life, often around age 80.

 Because cataracts usually form slowly, many people do not realize how much their vision has changed over time.
 Colors appear less vivid, night driving becomes more difficult, and daily activities may feel less enjoyable as vision continues to decline.
 Once a cataract develops, it will continue to darken and further impair your sight.